Kazaa: Lawsuits

 Consumer Empowerment was sued in the Netherlands in 2001 by the Dutch music publishing body, Buma/Stemra.
 The court ordered Kazaa's owners to take steps to prevent its users from violating copyrights or else pay a heavy fine.
-In October 2001 a lawsuit was filed against Consumer Empowerment by members of the music and motion picture industry in the USA.
+In October 2001 a lawsuit was filed against Consumer Empowerment by members of the music and motion picture industry in the US.
 In response Consumer Empowerment sold the Kazaa application to Sharman Networks, headquartered in Australia and incorporated in Vanuatu.
 In late March 2002, a Dutch court of appeal reversed an earlier judgment and stated that Kazaa was not responsible for the actions of its users.
 Buma/Stemra lost its appeal before the Dutch Supreme Court in December 2003.

 In 2003, Kazaa signed a deal with Altnet and Streamwaves to try to convert users to paying, legal customers.
 Searchers on Kazaa were offered a free 30-second sample of songs for which they were searching and directed to sign up for the full-featured Streamwaves service.

 However, Kazaa's new owner, Sharman, was sued in Los Angeles by the major record labels and motion pictures studios and a class of music publishers.
 The other defendants in that case (Grokster and MusicCity, makers of the Morpheus file-sharing software) initially prevailed against the plaintiffs on summary judgment (Sharman joined the case too late to take advantage of that ruling).
 The summary judgment ruling was upheld by the Ninth Circuit Court of Appeals, but was unanimously reversed by the US Supreme Court in a decision titled MGM Studios, Inc. v.
 Grokster, Ltd.

 Following that ruling in favor of the plaintiff labels and studios, Grokster almost immediately settled the case.
 Shortly thereafter, on 27 July 2006, it was announced that Sharman had also settled with the record industry and motion picture studios.
 As part of that settlement, the company agreed to pay $100 million in damages to the four major music companies—Universal Music, Sony BMG, EMI and Warner Music—and an undisclosed amount to the studios.
 Sharman also agreed to convert Kazaa into a legal music download service.
 Like the creators of similar products, Kazaa's owners have been taken to court by music publishing bodies to restrict its use in the sharing of copyrighted material.